💡 The Frank Takeaways:

 Tylenol Future Care Scholarship

-For: Undergrad and Grad students attending a 2 to 4-year college, university, or vocational school
+For: Undergrad and Grad students attending a 2 to a 4-year college, university, or vocational school

 Requirements: Read them here.